 I’m soooo glad it’s about done.
 Except for the windows and the chicken door (and the roof), it’s totally insulated.
 Yesterday I spent the entire day building the little chicken door!
 I feel like such a klutz sometimes, because it takes so dang long.
 For whatever reason I think I should just be able to zip through it.
 But the simplest, smallest things seem to take forever sometimes.

-If I had it to do over, I would research more thoroughly and choose some really nice chicken coop plans (like ChickenCoopGuides.com ) and I would plan the details a little more!
+If I had it to do over, I would research more thoroughly and investigate various plans and details a little more!
 But I’ve enjoyed putting this one together.